monprin/geneWordSearch/tests/README.md

 + Being the same species, they effectively have the same set of genes.
 Something else must be leading to differences in phenotype
 + The running hypothesis is that changes in gene expression/regulation is responsible for differences in phenotype [Swanson-Wagner et al](http://www.pnas.org/content/109/29/11878.abstract)
 + Genes often act in groups, so genes which are biologically related will have similar patterns of gene expression across experimental conditions.
 + We clustered groups of genes over 50 different maize lines which had similar patterns of genes expression.
-Since we only know the patterns, we want to find out the biological processes.[More info here](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0099193)
+Since we only know the patterns, we want to find out the biological processes.
+[More info here](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0099193)

 Each file in this directory is a group a genes defined by MCL.
 Clusters with lower numbers have more genes (MCL0.txt is the largest, etc.).